 Hiking poles are great for balance and help you avoid having an accident.

 However, it’s a very personal decision; some people love them, some people only love one, and some hate them.
 Do what’s right for you.

 I am a big fan – especially after my knee surgery!
 I love the Montem hiking poles – they are very light and sturdy but reasonably priced! – as well as the LEKI Micro Vario poles, which break down much smaller than most hiking poles.

 Make sure you have a small hiking first aid kit and know how to use it!

-Of course you don’t want to lose your way when hiking, so make sure that you have some solution for finding your direction on your own.
-Bring a compass (assuming you know how to use it), or a GPS type device like a phone (assuming you have a connection).
-Of course you can also go vintage and take paper maps too!
+You definitely don’t want to lose your way when hiking, so make sure that you have some solution for finding your direction on your own.

 This article is brought to you by World Expeditions , and #BestMountainTrek.
 However, all opinions expressed here are my own based on my own hiking experiences.